True Self-Worth: The Inside-Out Approach

 Commit to focusing on one of the tips above for one week and see if anything shifts internally for you.
 You might notice that you feel differently, more positive about yourself, just being in practice of a new and positive behavior.

 I hope you found this breakdown on the "inside-out approach" to self-worth helpful.
-If you are ready to heal your self-worth, I will be hosting a workshop catering to this pivotal element of fulfillment and satisfaction.
+If you are ready to heal your self-worth, I encourage you to continue deepening this process with our self-paced workshop, Build Unshakable Self-Worth.
 In this workshop, I provide practical tips and supportive accountability that will allow you to see your true value–and practice your new belief out in the world—where it matters most!

 Register for the workshop here.
-Spaces are limited and I would love to reach YOU and support you to build unshakable self-worth.
+If you are ready to get started today, I would love to reach YOU and support you in building unshakable self-worth.

 Be well,